Real vs. Fake News: How To Avoid Lies, Hoaxes, and Clickbait and Find the Truth

 The P.R.O.V.E.N.
-Test for Evaluating Sources can help you determine whether the sources you find are credible.
+Source Evaluation Questions can help you determine whether the sources you find are credible.
 Ask yourself these questions about the sources you find:

 Below are some resources for creating citations for sources found on the internet and through library databases.
 More resources are available on the Citation Guides page.